Southern strategy: 1968 election

 Johnson was concerned that his endorsement of civil rights legislation would endanger his party in the South.
-In the 1968 election, Richard Nixon saw the cracks in the Solid South as an opportunity to tap into a group of voters who had historically been beyond the reach of the Republican Party.
+In the 1968 election, Richard Nixon saw the cracks in the Solid South as an opportunity to tap into southern voters who had historically been beyond the reach of the Republican Party.
 George Wallace had exhibited a strong candidacy in that election, where he garnered 46 electoral votes and nearly 10 million popular votes, attracting mostly Southern Democrats away from Hubert Humphrey.
 Humphrey had the worst performance for a Democratic presidential nominee in the South since the 1868 election.

 The notion of Black Power advocated by the Student Nonviolent Coordinating Committee leaders captured some of the frustrations of African Americans at the slow process of change in gaining civil rights and social justice.
 African Americans pushed for faster change, raising racial tensions.
 Journalists reporting about the demonstrations against the Vietnam War often featured young people engaging in violence or burning draft cards and American flags.
 Conservatives were also dismayed about the many young adults engaged in the drug culture and "free love" (sexual promiscuity), in what was called the "hippie" counter-culture.
 These actions scandalized many Americans and created a concern about law and order.